jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

        |   |
 ```

-A method was also written, which we won't describe here, for the board to be able to check the current state of each of it's cells (whether it's "X," "O" or blank), called #position.
+A method was also written, which we won't describe here, for the board to check the current state of each of it's cells (whether it's "X," "O" or blank), called #position.

 An instance of a game is initialized via a Game class, and the behaviours of the players are maintained by instances of Player classes.
 Two subclasses inherit from the Player class: Human and Computer, with the Computer holding the logic to behave autonomously based on an algorithm so that it never loses.